What are uterine fibroids?

 How Uterine Fibroid Embolization works

 UFE is a procedure that deprives the fibroids of their blood supply.
 Without blood, the fibroids will stop bleeding and shrink.
 UFE is clinically proven to reduce the size and symptoms of fibroids.

 Using direct image guidance, an American Endovascular affiliated Interventional Radiologist (IR) inserts a thin catheter into the artery at the top of your thigh or your arm and guides it to the uterine artery.
 The physicians inject tiny particles—the size of a grain of sand—in a controlled manner, directly into the small blood vessels that “feed” the fibroids.
 The particles block the blood flow, causing the fibroids to shrink.

 Benefits of UFE vs. Hysterectomy

-UFE has faster recovery time, fewer complications, and NO hospital stay, compared with hysterectomies.
+UFE has a faster recovery time, fewer complications, and NO hospital stay, compared with hysterectomies.

 - No hospital stay—UFE is performed in an outpatient center and requires no hospital stay, compared to an average of 2.3 days for hysterectomies